karanveersp/docker-compose-databases/nginx/README.md

 The certbot service is used to issue certificates for any subdomains you create.
 Launch `docker compose up` and then run the following in a different shell.

+NOTE: Add an `A record` to your DNS for your host before running certbot so that the subdomain routes to your server's ip!

 ```sh
 docker compose run --rm  certbot certonly --webroot --webroot-path /var/www/certbot/ --dry-run -d sub.domain.tdl
 ```